Things to Do in Palm Springs

 Sprawling from the Mexico border in the south to the Mohave Desert in the north, the Colorado Desert encompasses 7 million acres of land.
 The two most well-known destinations within the area are Coachella Valley, famous for its annual music and arts festival, and Joshua Tree National Park, which occupies 800,000 acres of the Mojave and Colorado Deserts.
 There are also the Imperial Valleys.
 The Coachella Valley houses seven towns, including sunny Palm Springs.

 The Colorado Desert is generally considered a lower elevation area, with few points reaching above 3,000 feet.
 There’s no better way to describe the climate other than with the use of the word hot.
 This desert has higher summertime day temperatures than others at higher elevation, and it also receives more rain than the typical desert.
 There are many indigenous flora and fauna, including regional variations of cacti and brush scrub.
+Some of the unique desert wildlife roaming this part of the country includes bobcats, cactus mice, Yuma antelope and red-diamond rattlesnakes.

 Protected by the Wildlands Conservancy, Mission Creek Preserve spans more than 4,700 acres between the Sonoran and Mojave deserts.
 Endemic flora and fauna of both deserts can be found in the preserve, which also includes wetlands and a picturesque stream running through.
 Many species of wildlife call the preserve home, including deer, bears, big horn sheep and mountain lions.